ffanzhang/vim-airline-stopwatch/README.md

 # vim-airline-stopwatch
 - a vim-airline extension that implements a stopwatch.
+One of the things this is designed for is training to improve coding speed and tracking amount of time spent on reading/thinking/coding/debugging.
+There might be other use cases you might find this useful.
+Have fun :p

 # Requirements
 - vim 8.0